 Confessions are not prayers

-Matthew 6: 5 And when thou prayest, thou shalt not be as the hypocrites are: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men.
+Matthew 6: 5 tells us And when thou prayest, thou shalt not be as the hypocrites are: for they love to pray standing in the synagogues and in the corners of the streets, that they may be seen of men.
 Verily I say unto you, They have their reward.

 6 But thou, when thou prayest, enter into thy closet, and when thou hast shut thy door, pray to thy Father which is in secret; and thy Father which seeth in secret shall reward thee openly.

 These are the words of Jesus but in many churches, a new fad has taken the place of praying from the heart.
 Increasing numbers of pastors are having someone type out specific requests on paper with accompanying scriptures and the members read them instead of being led by the Holy Spirit.
 Many churches also have prosperity confessions on big screens that the members say together like a mantra prior to the offering.
 Reading what someone else wrote is not talking to your Heavenly Father.
 It is actually a form of witchcraft and manipulation.
 The belief is that there is more power and an increased chance of God moving if you have more people praying but the Bible does not teach this.

 In Matthew 18:19-20 Jesus says: